mrkamel/search_cop/README.md

   search_scope :search do
     # ...

-    aliases :users_books => User
+    aliases :users_books => :users
   end

   # ...
 end
 ```

 to tell SearchCop about the custom SQL alias and mapping.
+In addition, you can
+always do the joins yourself via a `scope {}` block plus `aliases` and use your
+own custom sql aliases to become independent of names auto-assigned by
+ActiveRecord.

 ## Supported operators